 3. Check the record player tone-arm weight

-There is a lot more to the technical maintenance side of record players as to, say, the best surround systems.
+There is a lot more to the technical maintenance side of record players as to, say, the best surround sound systems.
 To get the best from your record player, the optimum tone arm weight is key.
 ‘Make sure you’ve got the correct weight on the tone arm to the stylus and cartridge - not too much to avoid wear, not too little to avoid skipping,' says Gray.
 'If unsure, check the manufacturer's specs.
 Adjustment procedures vary per deck.’

 4. Take care placing the stylus on the vinyl

 Gently does it when you go to play.
 ‘Take care with the stylus and place it carefully onto the run-in section on the vinyl, before you start the deck up,' says Gray.
-'This is there to prevent the audio section being damaged.
+'This is there to prevent the audio section from being damaged.
 Many decks also feature a gently operating level for this purpose, which is a sensible thing to use.'

 5. Good vibrations only

 Unlike with the best smart speakers, to get the best sound from your record player you're going to need to keep it still.
-We realise of course that this may pose a problem if you've got 20+ people in your living room jumping around to YMCA.
+We realize of course that this may pose a problem if you've got 20+ people in your living room jumping around to YMCA.

 ‘Both from an audio fidelity and vinyl longevity perspective, vibration onto the deck is to be avoided,' says Gray.
 'Never place your speakers on the same object as the vinyl deck, unless they include some form of isolation.